EqVIO: An Equivariant Filter for Visual Inertial Odometry: Related Work

-Recently, van Goor \etal \cite{2021_goor_ConstructiveObserverDesign} developed a novel Lie group for visual SLAM under which the visual measurements of landmarks are equivariant, unlike in the previously explored $\SE_m(n)$ symmetry.
+Recently, the authors \cite{2021_vangoor_ConstructiveObserverDesign} developed a novel Lie group for visual SLAM under which the visual measurements of landmarks are equivariant, unlike in the previously explored $\SE_m(n)$ symmetry.
 The IEKF cannot be directly applied using this symmetry as the Lie group is of a higher dimension than the underlying state space.
-This issue is overcome by the recent EqF \cite{2020_vangoor_EquivariantFilterEqF}, which additionally provides a framework for exploiting the equivariance of a system output function to reduce linearisation error.
-To the best of our knowledge, there has been no equivariant observer applied to VIO with a symmetry that is compatible with visual measurements prior to this paper and our recent work \cite{2021_goor_EquivariantFilterVisual}.
+This issue is overcome by the recent EqF \cite{2023_vangoor_EquivariantFilterEqF}, which additionally provides a framework for exploiting the equivariance of a system output function to reduce linearisation error.
+To the best of our knowledge, there has been no equivariant observer applied to VIO with a symmetry that is compatible with visual measurements prior to this paper and its previous version \cite{2021_vangoor_EquivariantFilterVisual}.